rafaelanderka/iter-inla/README.md

 @article{anderka2024iterated,
-  title={Iterated {INLA} for State and Parameter Estimation in Nonlinear Dynamical Systems}, author={Anderka, Rafael and Deisenroth, Marc Peter and Takao, So}, journal={Proceedings of the Conference on Uncertainty in Artificial Intelligence}, year={2024}, publisher={PMLR}
+  title={Iterated {INLA} for State and Parameter Estimation in Nonlinear Dynamical Systems}, author={Anderka, Rafael and Deisenroth, Marc Peter and Takao, So}, journal={Proceedings of the Fortieth Conference on Uncertainty in Artificial Intelligence}, year={2024}, publisher={PMLR}
 }